Krishna4563/movie-hub-app/README.md

 Once registered, the users can directly login into the app using proper credentials on their next usage.
 The user details and the movies added to their list are saved in a MongoDB database.
 The movies are fetched using an external API.

-The app is styled using Tailwiind CSS and is completely mobile responsive.
+The app is styled using Tailwind CSS and is completely mobile responsive.

 Tech stack used for frontend - React(using Vite) and Tailwind CSS (styling framework).
 Tech stack used for Backend - Node.js and Express.js (for creating API endpoints), MongoDB (for storing user and list details) and JWT(jsonwebtoken) for user authentication.